CIRED/EOLES/README.md

 ---

-This README was originally written by Quentin Bustarret
+This README was originally written by Quentin Bustarret.
+You can find past versions of the model (code and work they were used in) at the following webpage : https://www.centre-cired.fr/the-eoles-family-of-models/